 To search for specific articles by date and/or keyword, click here.

-*Anyone with questions regarding these international trade topics should contact Rebecca Mond, TIA director of federal government affairs (202.459.0352).
+*Anyone with questions regarding these international trade topics should contact Rebecca Mond, TIA senior director of federal government affairs (202.459.0352).

 Importer Security Filing